f-ds/f-ds.github.io/_posts/2016-04-14-real-vagrant-in-2-minutes-run-ubuntu-or-centos.markdown

 Last login: Thu Apr 14 23:03:59 2016 from 10.0.2.2
 [vagrant@localhost ~]$
 ~~~~~~~~~~~~~~~~~~~~~~~~

+> You could have need for remove existing 192.169.66.6 entries  in the known_hosts file

 In this way it's possible to connect to the VM also from another host in the same local network.